Long goodbyes are never easy.

 As any good business knows, future success lies in analyzing past performance.
 That’s no different in HR.

 Exit interviews often highlight systemic problems that could be causing a high turnover.
 By analyzing what you’ve gathered during the exit interview, you can learn things that may improve aspects of your business, like employee morale or retention.
-With turnover being an expensive, endemic problem for many businesses, that information could be worth its word count in gold.
+With turnover being an expensive, endemic problem for many companies, that information could be worth its word count in gold.

 How to Conduct an Exit Interview the Right Way